solangegueiros/rsk-tutorials/en/truffle-boxes/rsk-plant-box.md

 ![explorer contract address](../../images/rsk-plant-box/image-09.png)

-If you would like to have the code source verified, uou can do it in the tab `Code` in the explorer.
+If you would like to have the code source verified, you can do it in the tab `Code` in the explorer.

 ![contract code verified on explorer](../../images/rsk-plant-box/image-10.png)

 # Interact with the deployed contract on RSK network

+> [!ATTENTION]
 > Make sure you had deployed the smart contract before executing this part.

 Do the same steps which was done before: